DatLe3009/reactjs-beginer/01tut/README.md

 ### step3: Test

-command run: npm start

-in /src/App.js:
+-in /src:
-    adjuit to view it in your browser
+    Adjust App.js: run `npm start` to view it in your browser